gabrielSpassos/scala-sandbox/scala-spring-jdbc/README.md

 }
 ```

-2. When using the pattern matcher and the dependency returns null the case `null => ???` , needs to be the first implementation
+2. When using the pattern matcher and the dependency returns null the case `null => ???` , needs to be the first implementation, otherwise the `null` will be considered as a valid value.
 ```scala
 def findByNumber(number: String): Option[CardEntity] = {
     cardRepository.findByNumber(number) match {